quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p What are the characteristics of the minimal-BE value functions for these MDPs?
 ??x
-For the first MDP (with two distinct states), the minimal-be value function can be any \(v = 0\) since it perfectly matches the true value.
+For the first MDP (with two distinct states), the minimal-be value function can be any $v = 0$ since it perfectly matches the true value.
 For the second MDP, the minimal-be value function must account for the state consolidation, leading to a non-zero error in B and B'. x??

 ---